cloudsibyl/snowflake-datacollector-terraform/README.md

 ### Creating S3 bucket on AWS:

-1. Log in to your AWS Console and open CloudShell
+1. Log in to your [AWS Console}(https://aws.amazon.com/console/) and open CloudShell

 2. Clone this repository in current or desired directory: